davidedelerma/bill_sky/README.md

 - go to (http://localhost:4567/bill) in your browser.

 ###Technologies and Design Principles:
-It has been built on Ruby & Sinatra as the test is for a Ruby developer position
+I have decided to use Ruby & Sinatra as the test is for a Ruby developer position

-It was built using TDD throughout.
-The gem used was was miniTest.
+It was built using TDD approach.
+The gem used for unit testing is miniTest.

-As always, the SOLID principles were kept in mind throughout and I strove for clean readable code.
+To make the web page responsive I have used bootstrap.

-The web page responsive I' ve used bootstrap
+I have decided to use bootstrap because there is only one function written in Javascript and the function is written using jQuery.

 # Bill unattended test